 Internship opportunities abound at Gordon College.
 Each semester many students review hundreds of opportunities in various fields to identify an appropriate placement.
-CSO aids students with developing their resumes, cover letters, interviewing skills and discerning what placements will best fit their needs.
+Career Services aids students with developing their resumes, cover letters, interviewing skills and discerning which opportunities may best fit their needs.
 There are three distinctives about the Internship Program that separate the experience from being a co-op:

-Your résumé is often an employer’s first introduction to you–so it must be “perfect.”
-Its presentation must “get you the interview.”
+Your résumé is often an employer’s first introduction to you—so it must be perfect.
+Its presentation will make or break your chances of being invited to interview.
 Attend one of our resume seminars to learn how to develop an effective résumé or to improve the résumé you already have.

 Interview Preparation (for employment, graduate or professional school)